GerardWassink/gawclock/README.md

 One switch (SPDT) is used to switch the display between time and date.

 #### Settings
-Three buttons are used for settings:
+Three push buttons are used for settings:
 - one for starting the setting sequence
-- two for moving the value up and down respectively
+- two for moving the values up and down respectively

 There are seven numbered settings.
 The setting number is indicated in the first digit: